Alen-Sabu/AI_Chatbot/README.md

 * [LangGraph](https://github.com/langchain-ai/langgraph)
 * [ Groq](https://platform.openai.com/) for LLM access

+## Other References and Technologies
+* ChatGPT
+* LangChain - reference for creating the rag: https://python.langchain.com/docs/tutorials/rag/

 ## ⚙️ Config

 The chatbot is configured via a LangGraph state graph in `graph.py` with nodes: